Exile Hill

 Exile Hill, sometimes referred to as Exile Peak, is an isolated hill in Cassiar Land District of northwestern British Columbia, Canada.
 It has an elevation of 1890 m and is part of the Arctic Lake Plateau or the neighbouring Spectrum Range, which are within the limits of the Tahltan Highland.
 Exile Hill is about 60 km southeast of the community of Telegraph Creek in Mount Edziza Provincial Park.
 Access to Exile Hill is via aircraft, which are permitted to land on Mess Lake and Little Arctic Lake to the northwest and southeast, respectively.

 Exile Hill is part of the Mount Edziza volcanic complex, which consists of diverse landforms such as shield volcanoes, stratovolcanoes, lava domes and cinder cones.
-The volcanic rocks comprising the hill are of Pliocene age and are subdivided into two geological formations that were deposited during the second magmatic cycle of the Mount Edziza volcanic complex.
-Basalt comprises the Nido Formation whereas the younger Spectrum Formation consists of trachyte.
+The volcanic rocks composing the hill are of Pliocene age and are subdivided into two geological formations that were deposited during the second magmatic cycle of the Mount Edziza volcanic complex.
+Basalt composes the Nido Formation whereas the younger Spectrum Formation consists of trachyte.
 Nearby volcanic features include Outcast Hill, Tadekho Hill, Kuno Peak, Nahta Cone and Wetalth Ridge.